 This page provides information about the Utah economy and includes forward-looking outlooks for both the national and state economies.

 The achievement of certain results or other expectations contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.

 Publications of the University of Utah Kem C. Gardner Policy Institute and the Utah Economic Council

-The mission of the University of Utah Kem C. Gardner Policy Institute is to develop and share economic, demographic and public policy data and research that help individuals and the community make informed decisions.
+The mission of the University of Utah Kem C. Gardner Policy Institute is to develop and share economic, demographic, and public policy data and research that help individuals and the community make informed decisions.

-An initiative of the David Eccles School of Business, this new institute combines academic rigor with practical experience to assist elected officials, business and community leaders, and the public in making informed decisions for a prosperous state.
+An initiative of the David Eccles School of Business, this institute combines academic rigor with practical experience to assist elected officials, business and community leaders, and the public in making informed decisions for a prosperous state.
 The institute’s goal is to be a trusted provider of independent economic, demographic, and public policy data, research, and analysis for the State of Utah.

 The Utah Economic Council is a joint venture between the Salt Lake Chamber, the David Eccles School of Business, and the Governor’s Office of Management and Budget.
 The Council aims to guide data development, inform research activities, share economic commentary, provide peer review, and support an improved understanding of the Utah economy.

 Data provided within these publications are subject to error arising from a variety of factors, including sampling variability, reporting errors, incomplete coverage, non-response, imputations, and processing error.

 Published by the University of Utah Kem C. Gardner Policy Institute, the Economic Summary provides a current snapshot of the Utah economy and is typically produced monthly as updated information becomes available.